Kavyatolety/Kavyatolety/README.md

   🧠 Obsessed with clean code, clever queries, and cloud-native solutions (shoutout to AWS, you the real MVP)

-  📊 CS whisperer by background, data engineer by evolution
+  📊 Research Analyst whisperer by background, Data and AI engineer by evolution

   🔍 Currently debugging life and building scalable stuff on the side